EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 the spin quantization axis is relaxed to where the off-diagonal parts of the spin density matrix vanish.

 There are no tutorials as yet.
-But try
+But try:

     $ ~/lm/gf/test/test.gf nife